 Consumer protection and or consumer advocacy experience particularly in communications/telecommunication sector

 Specific experience and/or expertise in internet-related policy development.

+An interest in and knowledge of Internet governance issues.

 Leadership experience in local or regional internet-related or DNS policy experience in gTLD or ccTLD activities including specifically issues relating to Internationalized Domain Names.